Tyrrrz/Contextual/Readme.md

 #### Using contexts for non-deterministic inputs

 Normally, non-deterministic inputs can be quite difficult to test.
-For example, when retrieving current system time, a common approach is to establish some kind of `IDateTimeProvider` abstraction that has two implementations: a real one for production usage and a fake one that allows us to substitute a constant value for testing purposes.
+For example, when retrieving current system time, a common approach is to establish some kind of `IDateTimeProvider` abstraction that has two implementations: one for production usage and a fake one that allows us to substitute the value for testing purposes.

 Instead, contexts can offer a simpler alternative: